-- · Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical - · Connect to properly wired outlets any equipment that will be attached to this product. - · When possible, use one hand only to connect or disconnect signal - · Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - · Connect and disconnect cables as described in the following table when installing, moving, or opening covers on this product or attached devices.
+- Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical outlet. - Connect to properly wired outlets any equipment that will be attached to this product. - When possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - Connect and disconnect cables as described in the following table when installing, moving, or opening covers on this product or attached devices.

-To Connect:

-- 1. Turn everything OFF.

-- 2. First, attach all cables to devices.

-- 3. Attach signal cables to connectors.

-- 4. Attach power cords to outlet.

-- 5. Turn device ON.
+То Connect: То Disconnect: 1.
+Turn everything OFF.
+1. Turn everything OFF.
+2. First, attach all cables to devices.
+2. First, remove power cords from outlet.
+3. Attach signal cables to connectors.
+3. Remove signal cables from connectors.
+4. Attach power cords to outlet.
+4. Remove all cables from devices.
+5. Turn device ON.